There are twelve species of venomous snakes in New Mexico. The list includes eleven different rattlesnakes plus the Western Coral Snake.

 Where Do Mojave Rattlesnakes Live in New Mexico?

 Mojave Rattlesnakes live in extreme southern New Mexico.
-They reside in both desert and grassland habitat.
+They reside in both desert and grassland habitats.
 They prefer desert flats over areas with high volumes of vegetation or rocky areas.

 How Dangerous Are Mojave Rattlesnakes?